Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1F

 Memory Aid

-Real-World Application
+Real-World Example

 You're having a conversation in Spanish with another operator (which is permitted for communications).
 However, when you identify your station, you must say 'Kilo Alpha One Bravo Charlie' in English, not in Spanish.
 The identification requirement is always English, even if the communication is in another language.

-FCC Part 97.119(b)Key Concepts
+Reference: FCC Part 97.119(b)

-FCC Part 97.119(b), Station identification, English requirement, Phone operations
+FCC Part 97.119(b) Station identification English requirement Phone operations

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1F topic.